bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-setup-turn-server.md

 You must configure bbb-web so that it will provide the list of turn servers to the web browser.
 Edit the file `/usr/share/bbb-web/WEB-INF/classes/spring/turn-stun-servers.xml` using the contents below and make edits:

+* comment out all STUN servers.
+They are not needed when TURN servers are available, and
 * replace both instances of `<turn.example.com>` with the hostname of the TURN server, and
 * replace `<secret_value>` with the secret you configured in `turnserver.conf`.